| |

 gestured us down.
 With a last glance at the sun-lit ocean above us, we

+climbed in.
 We were in another tunnel now, danker than the last

 but just as pitch-black, and heading (I assumed) north.
 It was lower